Job Market Paper

-Extended Abstract to appear in EC 2022.
+Extended Abstract in EC 2022.
+Updated 1/30/2024.

 "What Makes NYC Specialized High Schools So Special?: Relating School Effectiveness and Student Preferences"

+Dormant.
 Draft available on request.

 Abstract: New York City (NYC) specialized high schools are highly selective and popular among students and parents.
 Nevertheless, the reason why those schools are so popular compared to non-specialized high schools has not been studied yet.
 This paper aims to answer the question in the context of academic performance, by studying the relationship among three factors: preference of specialized high schools applicants, peer qualities and causal effectiveness of those schools.
 First, a unique feature of NYC public high school admission system enables me to link preferences on specialized high schools and non-specialized high schools and hence to jointly estimate those using students' rank-ordered lists.
 Next, I estimate the value-added of schools that corrects endogenous selection following Abdulkadiroglu et al. (2017), and finally link them to the estimated preference in the first step.
 I preliminarily find the additional valuation that students and parents put on specialized high schools relative to non-specialized high schools is mostly related with higher peer quality at specialized high schools.